KiARC/SubredditReportingToolkit/README.md

 # SubredditReportingToolkit
 A set of python scripts to find and report subreddits.
-See README.md

 # How to use the toolkit:
 ### Setup: